lcfg/lcfg.github.com/_posts/2015-09-23-The-First-Level-of-Super-Mario-Bros.md

 &nbsp;

-Alongside the paper Tom took the time to record <a href="https://www.youtube.com/playlist?list=PLQ-I7v-e2txK_Y_zU6q6TUr6-P5eWzXUd">three videos</b> that serve as a showcase of his work.
+Alongside the paper Tom took the time to record [three videos](https://www.youtube.com/playlist?list=PLQ-I7v-e2txK_Y_zU6q6TUr6-P5eWzXUd) that serve as a showcase of his work.
 If you have an hour to spare and are interested in watching a computer program play Bubble Bobble, Tetris and figure out glitches in Super Mario Bros., be sure to [check out these videos](http://www.cs.cmu.edu/~tom7/mario/).